New Trends In Network-As-A-Service

 Find out how the consumerisation of IT, the shift from capex to opex consumption of enterprise services, and the need to respond to changing market dynamics quickly, are all creating the perfect storm for NaaS adoption...

-as-a-Service adoption shows no signs of slowing
+As-a-service adoption shows no signs of slowing

 According to research firm IDC, the shift to cloud-centric infrastructure is accelerating.
 By the end of 2021, based on lessons learned, 80% of enterprises will put a mechanism in place to shift to cloud-centric infrastructure and applications twice as fast as before the pandemic to make the organisation more digitally resilient.